AndCarrillo/Portfolio/README.md

 - 💡 Skills & projects in `src/constants.js`
 - 📸 Profile image in `src/assets/avatar/avatar.jpg`

+## ☁️ Deployment

+This project was deployed using [Vercel](https://vercel.com).
+You can visit the live site at: 🔗 [https://portfolio.vercel.app](https://portfolio-two-pied-24.vercel.app)

 ---

-> Made with 💙 pastel tones and ☕ by Andrea Carrillo Oporto
+> Developed with 💙 pastel tones and ☕ by Andrea Carrillo Oporto